 Mostly you will find white houses with blue domes/roofs and doors in Greece.
 Houses on islands are constructed on cliffs and so they are asymmetrically aligned.
 Shapes of houses are also irregular with narrow path leading to their entrances.

-Spanish styled houses are very famous across the world.
-Main characteristics of Spainish houses are colorful clay-tiled roof, exposed beams, pillars, wrought iron, inner courtyard, fresh floral decor, patterned floorings and many arches.
-Spanish houses’ walls are specially stucco-cladd to radiate back the heat in summers.
+Spanish-styled houses are very famous across the world.
+Main characteristics of Spainish houses are the colorful clay-tiled roof, exposed beams, pillars, wrought iron, inner courtyard, fresh floral decor, patterned floorings and many arches.
+Spanish houses’ walls are specially stucco-cladd to radiate back the heat in summer.
 Windows are usually small.

 Indian houses varies from bungalow, haveli, villas flats or huts.
 Also Indian housing are very much influenced by particular culture and so every state of India have distinctive housing styles.
 Indian architecture is influenced by Hindu, Islamic and western culture which is clearly visible in housing styles too.
 One most interesting information that The world’s most expensive house “Antilla” is in India, which is worth $1 billion owned by Indian business tycoon.
 This house is 400,000sq.ft. mansion.